run --all

 a corresponding entry for each unit in the stack in a directory structure that mirrors the stack structure.

-flag (or TERRAGRUNT_OUT_DIR
+flag (or TG_OUT_DIR

 environment variable) as demonstrated below:

-$ terragrunt run-all plan --terragrunt-out-dir /tmp/tfplan
+$ terragrunt run --all plan --out-dir /tmp/tfplan

 $ tree /tmp/tfplan